Nostradamus Predictions 2017: Donald Trump Impeachment And Mexico Border Wall

 With so many predictions of past events, what does Nostradamus say about the year 2017?

-Some believe that one of Nostradamus’s predictions was that Donald Trump would become President of the United States in 2017.
+Some believe that one of Nostradamus’ predictions was that Donald Trump would become president of the United States in 2017.
 The Inquisitr described how Trump’s presidency was allegedly foretold in Quatrain 81.
 In this Quatrain, Nostradamus spoke of a “shameless, audacious bawler.”
 It then went on to say that this individual would be “elected governor of the army.”

 Another word that Nostradamus used was “trumpet,” believed to refer to Donald Trump himself.
 In this particular Quatrain, a trumpet is predicted to break important treaties, in keeping with his divisive nature.
-Trump has said that he will end any idea of the Paris Climate Agreement, the Trans-Pacific Partnership and NAFTA.
+Trump has said that he will end any idea of the Paris Climate Agreement, the Trans-Pacific Partnership, and NAFTA.

 “The trumpet shakes with great discord.